mrsac7/placement-resources/Zomato/README.md

 # Zomato
-> Collection of coding questions asked by Zomato during placements at IITs
+> Collection of coding questions appearing in online assessment of Zomato during campus placements at IIT/NITs, and other top engineering colleges in India.

 ## Questions Index